os-omar/the-mock/README.md

 ## The-Mock Server GUI

-The-Mock server has a friendly GUI which can easily lead you to create mocked end-points.<br />
+The-Mock server has a friendly GUI which can easily lead you to create mock end-points.<br />
 just navigate to http://localhost:3000, if you run it locally.<br />
 OR to http://your-domain, if the-mock server is deployed online.<br />
 To create an end-point first create a path e.g: __/the-mock/server?name=os__<br />